-For the standard definitions of \textit{concepts}, \textit{concept classes}, \textit{VC-dimension}, and \textit{polynomial PAC-learnability} from computational learning theory, the reader is referred to some standard text book about learning theory (see, e.g., \cite{Kearns1994}).
-Let $\cC$ be a concept class over some domain $X$.
-The \textit{$k$-fold union} of $\cC$ for some $k \geq 1$ integer is defined by $\cC_\cup^k = \{C_1\cup \ldots \cup C_k: C_i \in \cC \text{ for all } i \in [k]\}$.
-Note that the definition does not require the $C_i$s to be pairwise different.
-The following problem is central to concept learning: \begin{problem}[The Consistency Problem] \textit{Given} a concept class $\cC \subseteq 2^X$ over some domain $X$ and disjoint sets $E^+,E^- \subseteq X$ of examples, \textit{return} a concept $C \in \cC$ that is consistent with $E^+$ and $E^-$, i.e., $E^+ \subseteq C$ and $E^- \cap C = \emptyset$ if such a concept exists; o/w \textit{return} {\sc ``No''}. \end{problem} In order to prove polynomial PAC-learnability, we will use the following results from computational learning theory~\cite{Blumer1989}. \begin{theorem} Let $\cC \subseteq 2^X$ be a concept class over some domain $X$ with VC-dimension $d > 0$. \begin{enumerate}[label=(\roman*)] \item $\cC$ is polynomially PAC-learnable if $d$ is bounded by a polynomial of its parameters and Problem~\ref{problem:consistency} can be solved in polynomial time in the parameters. \item For all $k \geq 1$, the VC-dimension of $\cC_\cup^k$ is at most $2dk\log(3k)$. \end{enumerate} \end{theorem}
+For the standard definitions of \emph{concepts}, \emph{concept classes}, \emph{VC-dimension}, and \emph{polynomial PAC-learnability} from computational learning theory, the reader is referred to some standard text book \citep[see, e.g.,][]{Kearns1994}.
+Let $\cC$ be a concept class over some domain $X$ and $k \in \N$.
+The \emph{$k$-fold union of $C$} is defined by $\kfoldunion{\cC} = \{C_1 \cup \dots \cup C_k : C_i \in \cC \text{ for all } i \in [k] \}$.
+Note that the definition does \emph{not} require the $C_i$s to be pairwise distinct.
+The following problem is central to concept learning: \begin{problem}[The Consistent Hypothesis Finding (CHF) Problem] \emph{Given} a concept class $\cC \subseteq 2^X$ over some domain $X$ and disjoint sets $E^+,E^- \subseteq X$ of positive and negative examples, \emph{return} a concept $C \in \cC$ that is consistent with $E^+$ and $E^-$, i.e., $E^+ \subseteq C$ and $E^- \cap C = \emptyset$ if such a concept exists; otherwise \emph{return} the answer {\sc ``No''}. \end{problem} In order to prove polynomial PAC-learnability, we will use the following basic results from computational learning theory~\citep{Blumer1989}: \begin{theorem} Let $\cC \subseteq 2^X$ be a concept class over some domain $X$ with VC-dimension $d > 0$. \begin{enumerate}[label=(\roman*)] \item $\cC$ is polynomially PAC-learnable if $d$ is bounded by a polynomial of its parameters and Problem~\ref{problem:consistency} can be solved in time polynomial in the parameters and $\card{E^+\cup E^-}$. \item For the VC-dimension of $\cC_\cup^k$ we have $\vcdim\left(\cC_\cup^k\right) \leq 2dk\log(3k)$ for all $k \geq 1$. \end{enumerate} \end{theorem}